 Between Google TV and Roku TV though, which smart OS will get you the best of everything?
 As experts and devotees of both systems, we decided to break down each platform, weighing in on criteria like features, available apps, and picture/sound quality.
 Read on to see which system is our ultimate pick.

-For this comparison, we tested Google TV with theand Roku TV with the Overall user experience may be slightly different depending on the type of TV or streaming hardware used.
+For this comparison, we tested Google TV with the Chromecast with Google TV and Roku TV with the Roku Streaming Stick+.
+Overall user experience may be slightly different depending on the type of TV or streaming hardware used.

 Right out of the gate, both Google and Roku TV platforms promise (and deliver) a user experience that is packed to the brim with personalization options.
 This is prevalent even from the moment you first log in to your new TV or begin connecting to your streaming device.
 Let’s look a bit closer at both systems, starting with Google TV.

 Unboxing my Chromecast, I was immediately prompted to continue setup using the Google Home app.
 This is especially convenient for those running their smart homes with a Google Assistant ecosystem, allowing you to simply add your new Google TV hardware to your list of existing devices.
 Better yet, if you’ve already been using popular apps like Netflix and Max on your mobile device, Google TV will automatically add these apps to your Google TV device during setup.